 Nvidia Quadro graphics cards can be used for gaming, but present very poor value for gamers.
 Unless you intend to use it for professional software first and gaming second, an Nvidia Quadro graphics card is a bad investment.

 Obviously, it is a series entirely different from the mainstream GeForce graphics cards that we’re all familiar with, so what gives?
 Who are these made for?
 How are they any different?

 What Is Nvidia Quadro?

 As stated above, “Quadro” is the designation of a series of Nvidia GPUs separate from the mainstream GeForce lineup.
 Unlike the GeForce cards, Quadro cards are not intended for gaming PCs but for workstations.

 In contrast, GeForce cards prioritize speed over precision.
-As such, they are able to push out more frames per second, but cannot match the kind of precision that a Quadro offers.
+As such, they are usually able to push out more frames per second, but cannot match the kind of precision that a Quadro offers.

 Is Nvidia Quadro Good For Gaming?

 To go back to the titular question: can a Quadro GPU be used for gaming?

 True, both Quadro and GeForce cards will perform better at the tasks they are intended for i.e., professional software and gaming, respectively.
 However, the main issue here is the pricing and the poor value that Quadro cards offer when it comes to gaming.